-Launched in 2020, UCI Law in NYC is an innovative program that supports students who are interested in exploring career paths in New York.
+Launched in 2020, UC Irvine Law in NYC is an innovative program that supports students who are interested in exploring career paths in New York.
 We are the first law school on the West Coast to offer a dedicated program focused on New York City.
 The program features three unique components:

-- An on-the-ground summer program for students. - Coordinated career and externship opportunities in New York, including for academic credit. - Year-round programs and events, many of which feature UCI Law faculty members.
+- An on-the-ground summer program for students. - Career and externship opportunities in New York, including for academic credit. - Year-round programs and events, many of which feature UC Irvine Law faculty members.